 Cadets will be educated about the effects of sexually transmitted diseases and substance abuse on their well-being and physical health.
 They will learn all about the emotional and physical benefits of good nutrition through structured group discussions and instructional classes.

 During the program, the Cadets will be prepared for gainful, long-term employment.
-Career exploration is a key component of the program which will be accomplished through training in vocational or career centers, personal interest inventories, and skills awareness and orientation training.
+Career exploration is a key component of the program, which will be accomplished through training in vocational or career centers, personal interest inventories, and skills awareness and orientation training.

 Cadets will enjoy specific classroom activities that focus on the development of their personal resumes, how to complete job applications, and how to go about job interviews.
 This experience may also come in handy if you, for example, are thinking about getting enlisted in the U.S. Coast Guard with a GED.

 The program is among America’s most successful alternative education programs for people without a high school diploma and at-risk youth that don’t progress in traditional school settings.

 More than 60% of Youth ChalleNGe graduates earned their high school or GED diplomas while participating in the program, and many graduates went on to continue their education in college.

 To be allowed into the Youth ChalleNGe Program, applicants need to be in the 16-18 age group at the time they enter the program.
 They cannot be high school graduates or not progress in a traditional school setting.

 Applicants must be U.S. citizens or legal residents who are unemployed or underemployed.
 They cannot be convicted of or accused of a crime that’s to be considered a felony for adults and not be on probation or on parole.

 They must be mentally and physically capable of participating in the Youth ChalleNGe Program and not use illegal drugs or substances.